The profinite completion of relatively hyperbolic virtually special groups: Introduction

 The manifolds to which theorem above can be applied are standard arithmetic hyperbolic manifolds.
 An arithmetic hyperbolic manifold is obtained as a quotient of $SO(n,1)$ by the action of an arithmetic lattice.
 Note that there are standard and non-standard arithmetic subgroups in $SO(n , 1)$.
 Standard arithmetic lattices come from quadratic forms $q$ over an algebraic number field $k$ that are totally real and for one real valuation $q$ is equivalent over $\R$ to the form $x_1^2 + ..+ x_n^2 - x_{n+1}^2$ and for all other valuations is either positive or negative definite.
 Let $R_k$ be the ring of integers of $k$.
 A {\it standard arithmetic subgroup} $\Gamma$ of $SO(n,1)$ is a group commensurable with the subgroup $SO(q, R_k)$ of $R_k$-points of $SO(q)= \{X \in SL(n + 1, \C) \mid X^t q X = q \}$.
 An arithmetic hyperbolic $n$-manifold $M = \Hb^n/\Gamma$ is called standard arithmetic if $\Gamma$ is.

 Note also that for $n$ even all arithmetic subgroups of $SO(n,1)$ are standard.
-Standard arithmetic subgroups of $SO(n,1)$ are virtually compact special by the result of Bergeron, Haglund and Wise \cite[Theorem 1.10]{bergeron} and this is the main reason why we can apply the results above to standard arithmetic subgroups of $SO(n,1)$.
+Cocompact standard arithmetic subgroups of $SO(n,1)$ are virtually compact special by the result of Bergeron, Haglund and Wise \cite[Theorem 1.10]{bergeron} and this is the main reason why we can apply the results above to cocompact standard arithmetic subgroups of $SO(n,1)$.

+If the standard arithmetic subgroup $G$ is not cocompact then by \cite[Lemma 6.3 and Theorem 7.4]{PS} it posseses a finite index subgroup $G_0$ that embeds in a virtually compact special group $G'_0$ that splits as a star of groups whose central vertex group is $G_0$ and all non-central vertex groups are finitely generated free abelian.
+This means that $G_0$ is a virtual retract of $G'_0$ and we can apply Theorem \ref{main} to $G'_0$ and then induce the obtained subgroup structure on $G_0$.

 Non-standard arithmetic lattices come from Hermitian forms and are not commensurable with standard ones; it is unknown whether they are virtually compact special, so they will not be considered in this paper.

 It is well-known that the fundamental group of a hyperbolic manifold is hyperbolic relative to virtually abelian subgroups.
 Thus applying Theorem \ref{main} we deduce

 \begin{theorem} Let M be any standard hyperbolic arithmetic manifold (possibly with cusps) and $H$ a closed subgroup of $\wh{\pi_1M}$.